eric157/StatFlow/README.md

 # StatFlow

 StatFlow is a premium analytical console that layers AI reasoning, a decision wizard, and guided method details on top of a custom React + Vite shell.
-The repository is configured to publish the built UI to GitHub Pages so the app can live at `https://<owner>.github.io/<repo>/` (or the default GH Pages hosting URL if the repo is named `username.github.io`).
+The repository is configured to publish the built UI to GitHub Pages so the app can live at `https://eric157.github.io/StatFlow`

 ## Commands